liquiidio/dfuse-enabled-eosio-web-ide/README.md

 after your local blockchain and dfuse-instance started, to create subscriptions to listen to events happening on your local blockchain.

+set the subscription-data to

+    {
+	  "query": "account:eosio",
+	  "cursor": "",
+	  "limit": 10
+	}

+to listen to new blocks.

 Subscribe to the graphiql-endpoints hosted by your gitpod-environment with your frontend

 For more information on dfuse follow https://docs.dfuse.eosnation.io/